Meadowlarke/Bibliography/Bibliography.md

 > **This piece is actually a book review of _Arnold Schoenberg's Journey_ by Allen Shawn,however Taruskin uses it as a platform to make much larger critiques of how we view Schoenberg and classical music.
 The problem which he points to is the "poietic fallacy"--the idea that the important part of the music is how brilliantly it is constructed, not its aesthetic qualities.
 He shows how this fallacy arises out of the historiography and philosophy of Franz Brendel.
 We know that Schoenberg saw himself as part of the Germanic chain of being on its way toward artistic perfection and Taruskin concludes that this outdated esthetic is precisely why Schoenberg is unpopular today.**

-> p.
 7: The "din" surrounding Schoenberg.

-> p.
 7: He is about to trash Shawn.

-> p.
 9: How Roger Sessions listened to Schoenberg.

-> p.
 9: How Sessions "ignored the listener."

-> p.
 10: Problematizing the idea that if is the composers work, not the audiences reaction, which is important.

-> p.
 10: "Poeitic fallacy."

-> p.
 13: Coercion into liking Schoenberg.

-> p.
 14: Ugliness and realism.

-> p.
 15: Importance of "influence" in the poietic fallacy.

-> p.
 15: Progressivism.

-> p.
 16: Visual illustration of value in Schoenberg analysis.
 (Drawing lines on the score and saying "Look!
 How brilliant.")

-> p.
 17: Tautologies in analysis of Schoenberg.

-> p.
 18: Franz Brendel's Hegelian view of music history.

-> p.
 22: Schoenberg saw himself in this Hegelian light.

-> p.
 23: "Emancipation of dissonance."

 > 25: Ideas of organicism in analyzing the tone-row.

 > 26: Critical look at _Der Mondfleck_

-> p: 28: Pantonality and androgyny.
+28: Pantonality and androgyny.

-> p.
 29: Ideas of horizontal and vertical symmetry in Schoenberg.

-> p.
 30: Organicism and unpleasantness.

-> p.
 31: Sexism in Schoenberg's music.

-> p.
 32: Looking at _Erwartong_ and _Die Glucklich Hand_

-> p.
 33: Rehash of the def of poietic fallacy.

-> p.
 33: Why Schoenberg is unpopular (old fashioned esthetic.)

 ### Thurman, Kira.
 "Performing Lieder, Hearing Race: Debating Blackness, Whiteness, and German Identity in Interwar Central Europe." _Journal of the American Musicological Society_ 72, no. 3 (2019): 825-868.